sacheendra/appbase-apidoc/README.md

 The _path_, 'https://shawshank.api.appbase.io/prisoner/andy_dufresne/rock_hammer' points to a _vertex_, which is inserted as the __edgename : 'rock_hammer'__ in the _vertex_ of the __namespace : 'prisoner'__ with __key : andy_dufresne__.
 The application's _base url_ is __https://shawshank.api.appbase.io__.

 ## Appbase Reference
-Operations, such as read/write on vertex, located at a path can be done using Appbase References.
+Operations, such as read/write on vertex, located at a path can be done using an `Appbase Reference`.

 ### path()
 To know what path this reference points to.